Special Forces Brigades of the Republic of Korea Army: Special Forces Brigades

 Volunteers for these brigades undergo training in high skilled weapon handling and parachuting as well as the regular physical and psychological tests.
-All weapons and equipment used by the ROK special forces are South Korea, British, U.S., German, and others products.
+All weapons and equipment used by the ROK special forces are South Korean, British, U.S., German, and others products.
 Although ROK Special Forces Brigades consist purely of volunteer soldiers, they have to reach certain requirements such as achieving a black belt in Taekwondo or any similar martial art.
 Battalions of ROK Special Forces Brigades are frequently used for destruction of tactical targets.
 Normal uniform is a camouflage combat suit and ROK Special Forces distinguish icon are their black berets with the SF badge in silver.
 The usual distribution of the ROK Special Forces Brigades is one battalion per each Army corps and each unit is capable of using either continuous guerrilla operations or single operations, whether or not they find themselves on friendly or enemy territory.

 Each of the seven ROK Special Forces Brigades have their own mascot.
 They are: